SteviLen420/TQE_simulation/STORY.md

 feedback, collapsed it—but it worked in every case.

 Then I got to the point where I tried to simulate the beginning of the universe.
-At first, it failed: every universe became unstable (perhaps because there was no E).
+At first, it failed, every universe became unstable (perhaps because there was no E).
 So I started using RL agents, and the first universes without laws were born.